jankolorenc/VideoTimeMeasure/README.md

 This application is intended to measure time in video clip.
 Motivation was to create application that can measure / verify air time and synchronization for trampolines.
 Thanks to all people who created libraries, tutorials and tools used to create this application.

+Use video from camcoders or hardware encoders.
+Software encoders can damage time information in video even running on strong hardware.

 Usage:
 1. Open video file
 2. Select desired timestamp cell in table right to the video image.